GloriEvo/GloriEvo/README.md

 ### ☆~- Hello Everypony -~☆

-You can call me Evo or Percy!
+You can call me Evo, Michael/Mike, or Percy!

 Michael Afton fictionkin